Powerful Benefits of Turkey Tail Mushroom – What The Research Says

 This makes this colorful healing fungus a possible helpful antioxidant supplement to reduce one’s risk of getting cancer if taken every day.

-For people experiencing cancer, it may be an added bonus to one’s main treatment—though more studies will be needed before ever calling turkey tail a cancer therapy.
+For people experiencing cancer, it may be an added bonus to one’s main protocol —though more studies will be needed before ever calling turkey tail a cancer therapy.

-Because of all turkey tail is possible and capable of doing, it could be a natural supplement for both helping reduce the risk of and supporting a wide range of illnesses.
+Because of all turkey tail is possible and capable of doing, it could be a natural supplement for supporting a wide range of illnesses.

 These could include all disorders mentioned above—such as autoimmune conditions, HIV, AIDS, type 2 diabetes, and more—but also heart disease, liver disease, digestive disorders, and pretty much any degenerative disease owing to turkey tail’s richness in healthful antioxidants.